 Nuts are also loaded with “good cholesterol.”
 Good cholesterol helps your body get rid of bad cholesterol by sending it to the liver to be discarded.

 When bad cholesterol builds up in the body it may clog the arteries and restrict blood circulation.
 This is bad news for your penis.

 A small handful of nuts a day is sufficient.
 Nuts are high in calories so they should be enjoyed in moderation.

-Oatmeal also contains L-arginine, a nonessential amino acid that (you guessed it!) promotes healthy blood circulation.
-It allows the smooth muscle lining of the blood vessels to relax for better movement of the blood.
+Oats are whole grains that contain L-arginine, a nonessential amino acid that (you guessed it!) promotes healthy blood circulation.
+It allows the smooth muscle lining of the vessels to relax for better movement of the blood.

 Oatmeal is not just a breakfast food.
 Try enjoying versions of oatmeal that are sweet or savory.

 Other foods that are great for ED are fish and shellfish.
 Oysters are a well-known aphrodisiac that can rev up your testosterone levels, improve sexual function, and increase blood flow.

 Fish are also foods that help with ED.
 Fresh albacore tuna, salmon, mackerel, and similar types of fish are packed with healthy fats and omega-3s.

 Salmon is also high in vitamin D. Vitamin D can be sought from the sun, supplements, and certain foods and is essential to a healthy immune system and evading seasonal depression in cloudy climates.